jeremytammik/tbc/a/1985_refinters_link.md

 The ReferenceIntersector is also inconsistent if other types of element filter are used, so, returning to the original post, your best bet (simple, consistent but slow) is to use the `ReferenceIntersector` overload taking <i>Autodesk.Revit.DB.View3D view3d</i>, as addition of filters create more problems than they solve; otherwise, see if there are alternatives you can use.

 **Response:** Thanks for all your replies!
 I agree with the final conclusion: combining the RefIntersector with other Filters creates more problems than it solves!
-Using Transform to change the Boundingboxfilter is no solution, it has to be done for all the linkinstances, so same conclusion here: creates more problems than it solves.
+Using Transform to change the Boundingboxfilter is no solution, it has to be done for all the link instances, so same conclusion here: creates more problems than it solves.
 Thanks again for all your replies!
 Much appreciated!

-####<a name="3"></a>
+####<a name="3"></a> APS DA Revit IFC Exporter

+My colleague Eason [@yiskang](https://twitter.com/yiskang) Kang updated his [Revit IFC Exporter Appbundle for APS Design Automation](https://github.com/yiskang/forge-revit-ifc-exporter-appbundle#export-only-elements-visible-in-the-given-view-unique-id-via-inline-json
+).
+It demonstrates how to implement a Revit exporter appbundle for the APS Design Automation API that supports the Revit IFC export options.
+He now enhanced it to also support exporting IFC from a specific view.
-Many thanks to
- for sharing this nice solution.
+Many thanks to Eason for implementing and documenting this useful solution.

 ####<a name="4"></a>